ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 }
 ```

 Listen to how the pitch rises.
-This illustrates how frequency relates to perceived pitch【552226950530801†L103-L132】.
+This illustrates how frequency relates to perceived pitch.

 ## 5. Composing simple melodies

 To play recognisable tunes you need two arrays: one for note frequencies and one for note durations.
-Many beginners use a helper file `pitches.h` (as in the SunFounder kit) that defines constants like `NOTE_C4`, `NOTE_E4`, etc. The `tone()` command then uses these constants in a loop【528227448425117†L146-L177】.
+Many beginners use a helper file `pitches.h` that defines constants like `NOTE_C4`, `NOTE_E4`, etc. The `tone()` command then uses these constants in a loop ([Arduino toneMelody example](https://docs.arduino.cc/built-in-examples/digital/toneMelody)).
 An example melody might look like:

 ```cpp
 #include "pitches.h"